allenfrostline/Parallel-Job-AI/chat.md

 I just checked your changes to eoq.py.
 No problem.
 Just in case you don't know, tizk is a really nice package, although programming in it is hard/strange.
 Matplot2tikz is really useful.

 ----

+July 06.
+Yang

+Yeah I know `tikz`.
+Actually I've been using `tikz` to draw graphs in my lecture notes, and mindmaps for final reviews.
+The problem is, as you mentioned, it is not user-friendly at all.
+I'm having an issue importing the `matplot2tikz` package.
+I'll fixed it on my computer.